akorkovelos/interactive_plotting/README.md

 The notebook has been developed in Python 3.
 We recommend installing [Anaconda's free distribution](https://www.anaconda.com/distribution/) as suited for your operating system.

-Once installed, open anaconda prompt and move to your local "gep_health_facilities" directory using:
+Once installed, open anaconda prompt and move to your local "interactive_plotting" directory using:

 ```
 > cd ..\interactive_plotting